“It is a funny thing about life: If you refuse to accept anything but the best you very often get it.”

 Having standards, principles or even a code of conduct means nothing unless you actually stick to it.

-As I discuss in Part II of How To Stop Wasting Your Time and Start Accomplishing Your Goals, it’s easy to stick to your principles when the actions that will bring you short term benefit fit with your principles anyway.
+As I discuss in Module 2 of The Action Solution, it’s easy to stick to your principles when the actions that will bring you short term benefit fit with your principles anyway.

 But what happens when your standards and principles make your life difficult in the short term?